4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 Collect and store results
 -------------------------
-The ``ResultCollector`` is a useful tool when you want to collect and store results.
+The :class:`ResultCollector` is a useful tool when you want to collect and store results.
 The basic usage is illustrated with the examples below.

 .. code-block:: python